 Gearing up for winter and the Winter Solstice, it is a great time of year to get creative.
 It’s nice to have something to look forward to on these dark days.

-  I recently made my husband a Yule gift out of his favourite stone: hematite.
+I recently made my partner a Yule gift out of his favourite stone: hematite.
 He has had many hematite necklaces over the years that have broken.
-Since he always buys a new one in a little different style I had so many beads on different shapes.
+Since he always buys a new one in a little different style I had so many beads in different shapes.
 So I figured I could make a decoration for him and the idea of a snowflake came to me.
-With it shiny, icy look it worked out nicely.
+With it shiny, icy look the hematite worked out nicely.

 This was very easy to make and you can use any kind of bead you like.

 You’ll need beads, beading wire and beading wire pliers with a cutting feature.

 Begin by taking 3 equal length pieces of beading wire in a gauge appropriate to the size of the bead you’re using.